Red Saunders (photographer): Life

 Saunders was born in late December 1945 in London.
 As a young mod in the 1960s he joined the underground theatre group CAST.

 From 1963 until 1965 he served a photographic apprenticeship at the ad agencies G.S.Royds and S.H.Bensons as well as the Gilchrist studios, London.
 He later studied at Polytechnic of Central London and worked for G.S.Royds at the Photo de Seine studio in Paris.
 Saunders then became assistant for ad photographers Jimmy Wormser and Lou Long.
 In 1967 he went to the middle east on behalf of the Bertrand Russell Peace Foundation, documenting the events in the wake of the Six-day war in Lebanon, Syria, Jordan and Egypt.
 After a short stint at GM studio Saunders worked for the Sunday Times since 1969.

 In the 1970s he focused on assignments for ad clients, editorial jobs and publishers in the UK, Europe and the US.
 His photographs were used on various album covers for artists like Suzi Quatro, Jean-Michel Jarre, Seething Wells, Benjamin Zephaniah, Billy Connolly, Big Country, Aswad or Yellowman.

 In the late 1970s he delivered pictures for publications such as The Sunday Times Magazine, Time Out, Rolling Stone, GQ, Time or Life.
 Since 1983 he published or co-published several photo books like 24 Hours in the Life of Los Angeles / Olympic City '84 and A Day in the Life of London.

 In 1976 Saunders together with Roger Huddle founded Rock Against Racism.

 In 1985 he founded Short Circuit Films, where he produced and directed the short film The End, the six part production The Gift for BBC Wales and White Girls on Dope for Channel 4.
 Glenn Carwithen and Saunders also directed several Autumn Graphics ad spots for Channel 4, which were awarded a Yellow Pencil at the D&AD Awards 1993.

-In 1993 Saunders studio and most of his work was destroyed by an arsonist, which lead to a three year hiatus.
+In 1993 Saunders studio and most of his work was destroyed by an arsonist, which led to a three year hiatus.
 In 1996 he again started to direct ad spots.
 In 1999 he also returned to photography, focusing on more personal themes and also starting to use digital imaging methods.

 Beginning in 2008 Saunders concentrated on his Hidden project, creating large format tableaux vivants („living pictures“) of the age-long fight for democracy and social justice.
 Saunders aims to reproduce historic scenes but this time showing dissenters, revolutionaries, radicals and non-conformists.